For Sale By Owner resource page - all you need for a successful sale

 And now we wait...
 Depending on how much effort you’ve put into the preparations, staging, marketing, and listing of your home will determine how long it will take your home to sell.
 According to Inman, 18% of FSBOs did not sell in the timeline they were hoping for and the average FSBO home was sold for $200,000 while homes sold by agents were $265,500 in 2017.
 In fact, homes sold through the MLS were sold on average 20 days faster, according to NAR.

-Want to supercharge your marketing and promotion to boost your odds of a bidding war?
+Want to supercharge your marketing?
 Check out our 43 point marketing plan in our Seller Packages below🚀 You can implement many of these strategies on your own👇🏽

 Here's an example of our work🏠📈💵